vbetsch/seven-wonders/README.md

 The long-term goal is to provide a complete game engine, a bot you can challenge, and eventually an online multiplayer mode — all built in **TypeScript/Node.js**.

 This repository currently focuses on the **core logic of the game**.
-Future versions will introduce an AI opponent and a web-based user interface.

 ## 🧩 About the Board Game